Nigerian Army Officers' Wives Association

-History
+History and activities

+Origins

 NAOWA began in the 1950s as ‘Army Wives Association’ (AWA).
 The association ventured into charitable activities during the tenure of Welby Everald between 1962 and 1965.
 Members were encouraged to donate to orphanages, thus forming the basis for the modern aims and objectives of the association.

 The name of the association was changed to Nigerian Army Officers’ Wives Association (NAOWA) on attainment of Nigeria’s Republican status in 1963.
 Victoria Aguyi-Ironsi was the first indigenous president of the association.
 Since then, NAOWA has had 23 distinguished successive national presidents with varying lengths of tenure.
 Since the association is non-governmental and non-profit making with no subvention from either federal or state government, most of its programmes are derived through the benevolence of individuals and corporate bodies.
+The current president of the Association is Mrs. Mernan Femi Oluyede, wife of the current Chief of Army Staff (COAS) Lieutenant General Olufemi Olatubosun Oluyede.
+She is preceded by Mrs Mariya Abiodun Lagbaja, wife of the late COAS, Lieutenant General Taoreed Abiodun Lagbaja who died on the 5th of November 2024.

 Initiatives

-The association has over the years established day-care centres, model nursery and primary schools, skill acquisition centres, shopping malls and children’s parks in many locations across the country.
-This move brought about the construction of a befitting modern vocational training centre in Abuja.
-The rationale behind this initiative is to further complement the Nigerian Army and federal government welfare programmes to emancipate and broaden the knowledge of soldiers’ wives, youths, widows and the less privileged from ignorance, poverty and diseases in order to redress the prevalent imbalance in the area of education in their barracks and immediate environment.
-In addition to this, the aim is to contribute to nation building by producing self-employed people who can establish on their own and employ others, by contributing to the societal welfare through the training of the underprivileged and to assist military personnel in acquiring basic skills so that they can be efficient, self-sustaining and self-reliant on retirement.
-The centre will be moderated by the following bodies; Nigerian Army School of Finance and Administration (NASFA), Industrial Training Fund (ITF) in conformity with National Board for Technical Education (NBTE).
-The following are the proposed diploma and certificate courses: